adelabbaszare/ADHD_Classification_EEG/README.md

 [فارسی (Persian)](README.fa.md)

-# Project: EEG Signal Analysis for ADHD Detection
+# EEG Signal Analysis for ADHD Classification

 This project is dedicated to the analysis and classification of Electroencephalogram (EEG) signals to diagnose Attention-Deficit/Hyperactivity Disorder (ADHD) in children.
 It employs a combination of classical machine learning algorithms and deep learning models to compare their performance and achieve the highest possible classification accuracy.